THE DIARY OF THE WORLD'S FASTEST, MOST FLEXIBLE, AND MOST ROBUST C++ FORMATTING LIBRARY.

 Software development consultant to a diverse mix of contented Australian and international clients, on behalf of

-Synesis Software.
+Synesis Information Systems.
 We write high-performance software that doesn't break, and help others do to do the same.